Gamal-Abd-El-Hameed/Gamal-Abd-El-Hameed/README.md

 # Hi there! 👋

-* 🌍 I'm Gamal, Backend Engineer at [Inova](https://www.linkedin.com/company/inovaeg/mycompany/), an undergraduate student of **Computer and Systems Engineering** - Faculty of Engineering - Alexandria University.
+* 🌍 I'm Gamal, Backend Engineer at [Inova](https://www.linkedin.com/company/inovaeg/mycompany/), a graduate student of **Computer and Systems Engineering** - Faculty of Engineering - Alexandria University.

 # GitHub Activity 📊